vovkos/jancy/doc/build-guide/rst/prerequisites-libs.rst

 	LibSSH2 and OpenSSL libraries are required to build ``jnc_io_ssh.jncx`` dynamic extension library.
 This library provides ``io.SshChannel`` class for managing client-side SSH connections.

-	If this functionality is not required, neither OpenSSL nor LibSSH2 are not necessary.
+	If this functionality is not required, neither OpenSSL nor LibSSH2 is necessary.

 	Both OpenSSL and LibSSH2 are available in official repositories of most Linux distributions.
 Alternatively, they can be built from sources available at official websites.